With interests in science and nature, I explores topics from a unique and sometimes controversial perspective.

 Even the mouth in the stomach and horrible stench might not be so far-fetched: Sloths have scent glands, so this “stomach” may simply be exactly that.
 Not to worry though.
 Ground sloths were vegetarians, so if you’re wandering around the jungles of Brazil you probably have nothing to fear, unless you’re dressed like a plant.

-The Mapinguari and the Lazarus Taxon
+Megatherium and the Lazarus Taxon

 A creature from the past returning to our world is not something all that bizarre and unprecedented.
 In fact, there is a name for species that go extinct or disappear from the fossil record and then reappear again: Lazarus Taxon.